-Illicit trade in the form of counterfeit products, diversion of genuine Group products, and locally manufactured products, which do not comply with applicable regulations and/or in which applicable taxes are evaded, represent a significant and growing threat to the legitimate tobacco industry, including "New Categories" products (defined as including vapour products, heated products ("HP") and modern oral products).
+Illicit trade in the form of counterfeit products, diversion of genuine Group products, products that are smuggled illegally across borders, and locally manufactured products, which do not comply with applicable regulations and/or in which applicable taxes are evaded, represent a significant and growing threat to the legitimate tobacco industry, including "New Categories" products (defined as including vapour products, heated products ("HP") and modern oral products).
 Factors such as increasing levels of taxation and inflation, economic downturn and increased cost of living, lack of law enforcement, appropriate penalties and weak border control are encouraging more adult tobacco and New Categories consumers to switch to illegal cheaper tobacco and New Categories products and are providing greater rewards for counterfeiters and smugglers.
 Regulatory restrictions such as plain packaging or graphic health warnings, display bans, flavour or ingredient restrictions and increased compliance costs further disadvantage legitimate industry participants by providing competitive advantages to illicit manufacturers and distributors of illicit tobacco and New Categories products.

-Illicit trade has an overall negative impact on society, deprives governments of revenues and encourages various forms of crime such as terrorism and human trafficking.
+Illicit trade has an overall negative impact on society, deprives governments of revenues and encourages various forms of crime such as terrorism, money laundering and human trafficking.
 Above all, illicit trade has an adverse effect on the Group's overall business and reputation.
 Illicit trade can damage brand equity, which could undermine the Group's investment in trade marketing and distribution, increase operational costs where products may become commoditised, make it more difficult to adhere to underage prevention and decrease volumes sold.
 Although the Group's anti-illicit trade policy is an integral part of the Group's Standards of Business Conduct ("SoBC"), representing the Group's internal commitment in the fight against illicit trade and sets out the controls all Group companies must have in place and adhere to, it cannot prevent all instances of illicit trade.

-Furthermore, counterfeit products (especially New Categories products) and other illicit products could harm consumers, damages goodwill and/or the category (with lower volumes and reduced profits), and could potentially lead to misplaced claims against BAT, further regulation and a failure to deliver the Group's corporate harm reduction objective.
+Furthermore, counterfeit products (especially New Categories products) and other illicit products could harm consumers, damage goodwill and/or the category (with lower volumes and reduced profits), and could potentially lead to misplaced claims against BAT, further regulation and a failure to deliver the Group's corporate harm reduction objective.

-Finally, as the Group has contractual and legislative obligations to prevent the diversion of its products into illicit channels, actual and perceived breaches of the obligations to prevent product diversion into illicit channels can lead to substantial fines in the forms of seizure payments and legislative penalties (including financial penalties), as well as the risk of reputational damage (including negative perceptions of the Group's governance and its environmental, social and governance ("ESG") credentials) from Group products being found in illicit channels.
+Finally, as the Group has contractual and legislative obligations to prevent the diversion of its products into illicit channels, actual breaches of the obligations to prevent product diversion into illicit channels can lead to substantial fines in the forms of seizure payments and legislative penalties (including financial penalties).
+Additionally, actual and perceived breaches may result in the risk of reputational damage (including negative perceptions of the Group's governance and its environmental, social and governance ("ESG") credentials) from Group products being found in illicit channels.
+Although in practice, the proportion of illicit trade which can be traced back to BAT products is exceptionally low.